GET A GRIP

-Rather look to integrate this plan (the one that, at point 2, is exciting you and you are emotionally attached to achieving) into your life.
+Rather look to integrate this plan (points 2-6) into your life.

-Make it something you either enjoy completely or at the very least you enjoy what it is bringing to you and so you, in a strange way, enjoy the uncomfortable parts.
+Make it something you either enjoy completely.
+Or, at the very least, you enjoy what it is bringing to you.
+Allowing you, in a strange way, to enjoy the uncomfortable parts.

 It should never be something you dread or something you hate.

-Yes, there will be times where you need to focus because you are tired, and the workout needs done or you are sick of eating healthy and you just want to gorge on chocolate.
+Yes, there will be times where you need to focus because you are tired, and the workout needs done.
+Or maybe you are sick of eating healthy and you just want to gorge on chocolate.
 But, if that is happening often, you are fighting a losing battle.

 So, come up with a plan you are comfortable with.
 Something you may feel will be tough, but you truly believe is achievable and within your means.